Daniel (Elton John song): Wilson Phillips version

-"Daniel" was covered on the 1991 album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin by Wilson Phillips.
-It reached number seven on the US and Canadian Adult Contemporary charts as an album cut.
-The song also reached number 26 on the Canadian pop chart.
+"Daniel" was covered on the 1991 tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin by American female vocal group Wilson Phillips.
+Although never released as an official single, the track garnered strong airplay on adult contemporary radio stations, and as a result peaked at number seven on both the US Adult Contemporary and Canadian RPM Adult Contemporary charts.
+The track also peaked within the top forty of the Canada RPM Top Singles chart.